 Make that first item on your list something that is very easy to accomplish and you’ll conquer resistance to your checklist.

-Moms need a weekly review time slot
+Moms need a weekly review appointment

 The other point of resistance that moms encounter when we try to incorporate a weekly review into our calendars is finding the right time for it, and then sticking to the plan when we do decide on a time.